dribdat/dribdat/ABOUT.md

 For more background and references, see the [User's Guide](USAGE.md) and [README](README.md).

-# About Dribdat
+# About dribdat

 [![](https://blog.datalets.ch/workshops/2017/dribdat/dribdat.png)](https://github.com/datalets/dribdat/)

-Dribdat (originally from "Driven By Data") is an open source tool for data-driven team collaboration, such as Hackathons.
+`} dribdat {` (originally from "Driven By Data") is an open source tool for data-driven team collaboration, such as Hackathons.
 It provides an open source website and project board for running events, and integrates popular community platforms and open source code repositories.
 It is the official platform of [Opendata.ch hackathons](https://hack.opendata.ch) and has been used to host many other events in the Swiss open data and open source community.

 ## Screenshots